-A rootkit is a dangerous and stealthy malware type that enables hackers to access your computer or other software without your knowledge.
-Organizations employ rootkit scanners to detect and remove rootkit malware.
-Read on to learn about the best rootkit scanners that are available today.
+A rootkit is a dangerous and stealthy malware type that enables hackers to take control of your system without your knowledge.
+Individuals and small businesses employ rootkit scanners to detect and remove rootkit malware.

-Avast One is an all-in-one service that provides comprehensive protection with antivirus, device cleanup, data breach monitoring, and virtual private network (VPN) tools to help you stay private and safe from today’s ever-increasing threat landscape.
+Avast One is an all-in-one service that provides comprehensive protection with antivirus, device cleanup, data breach monitoring, and virtual private network (VPN) tools to help you stay private in today’s ever-increasing threat landscape.

 - Avast One detects and removes rootkit infections on your system and prevents the installation of future rootkit infections before they can cause any damage.